Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Learning Diagonal Linear Networks with S-SAM

-The expectation over $(\bfX, Y)$ in the previous lemma is computed with respect to the empirical measure, as was done in \eqref{eq::emp_loss_int}.
-In case $L = 2$, the regularizer reduces (up to an additive constant) to $R(\weight_1, \weight_2) = \eta^2 \cdot (\norm{\weight_1}^2 + \norm{\weight_2}^2)$, which matches the commonly used weight-decay method \cite{krogh_hertz_1991, d_angelo_varre_et_al_2023}.
-This connection in the two-layer case was already noted in \cite{orvieto_raj_et_al_2023}.
-For deep networks, $R$ instead penalizes the squared norms of all possible partial products of the diagonal matrices $\weight_\ell$, weighted by powers of $\eta^2$.
-Indeed, expanding the product in the definition of $R$, commutativity of diagonal matrices yields where $\# I$ denotes the cardinality of $I$.
-This regularizer provides convenient upper-bounds on matrix polynomials in the variables $\weight_1^2, \ldots, \weight_L^2$, which is one of the key insights underlying the results presented in Section \ref{sec::conv_grad_desc}.
-The sum above always contains the weight-decay term so we may still expect $R$ to control the total parameter norm in a manner similar to weight-decay.
+In case $L = 2$ and $\Diag(X\tran X) = I_d$, the regularizer reduces (up to an additive constant) to $R(\bftheta) = \eta^2 \cdot (\norm{\weight_1}^2_2 + \norm{\weight_2}^2_2)$, which matches the commonly used weight-decay method \citep{krogh_hertz_1991, d_angelo_varre_et_al_2023}.
+This connection in the two-layer case was already noted by \cite{orvieto_raj_et_al_2023}.
+For deep networks, $R$ instead penalizes the squared norms of all possible partial products of the vectors $\weight_\ell$, weighted by powers of $\eta^2$.
+Indeed, expanding the product in the definition of $R$, commutativity of the element-wise product and $\norm{\bfv}_2^2 = \bfone\tran \bfv^2$ yield where $\# I$ denotes the cardinality of $I$.
+This regularizer provides convenient upper-bounds on polynomials in the variables $\weight_1^2, \ldots, \weight_L^2$, which is one of the key insights underlying the results presented in Section \ref{sec::conv_grad_desc}.
+The sum above always contains the weight-decay term but the training curves in Figure \ref{fig::depth_3_setting} indicate that S-SAM and SGD with weight decay compute different solutions when $L > 2$.
 From this point on, we will write for the average sharpness of the empirical loss \eqref{eq::diag_reg_def}.
-Jensen's Inequality implies that $S_{\avg} \geq 0$ and Lemma \ref{lem::grad_exp_cond} further proves $R(\ \cdot\ ) = S_{\avg}(\ \cdot\ , \eta)$, so we expect $R$ to explicitly control the average sharpness.
-For sufficiently small $\eta$, the average sharpness may be approximated by a constant multiple of $\eta^2 \cdot \Tr(\nabla^2 \calL)$, giving a generalization measure that directly reflects the local curvature of the loss.
-For a function with potentially unbounded third derivative, such as our squared loss $\calL$, the quality of this approximation degrades with increasing parameter norm.
+Lemma \ref{lem::grad_exp_cond} further proves that $S_{\avg} = \calL_R - \calL = R\geq 0$, so we expect $R$ to explicitly control the average sharpness.
+For sufficiently small $\eta$, the average sharpness and hence $R$ may be approximated by a constant multiple of $\eta^2 \cdot \Tr(\nabla^2 \calL)$, giving a generalization measure that directly reflects the local curvature of the loss.
+For a function with potentially unbounded third derivative, such as the loss $\calL(\bftheta)$, the quality of this approximation degrades with increasing parameter norm.
 See Appendix H of \cite{tsuzuku_sato_et_al_2020} for a quantitative discussion.

-In a classification task, the generalization gap predicted by the PAC Bayes framework depends both on the norm of the parameter estimate and the sharpness of the loss, see \cite{dziugaite_roy_2017, neyshabur_bhojanapalli_et_al_2017}.
-For unbounded losses, such as the squared distance, the tail behavior of the loss requires further control.
-Adapting a novel PAC Bayes bound in \cite{chugg_wang_et_al_2023} yields the following generalization gap bound for arbitrary linear networks in terms of average sharpness.